stuart-knock/docs/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 ..
 UserGuide-UI_Visualizers.rst ---> all visualizers?

 A brief description of some available visualizers in the `View` column of the `Simulator` Area.
 Maximize this column by clicking on the icon located on its top right corner.

-Up to 4 visualizers per `View` tab can be configured.

 Brain Activity Visualizer